Continental Wrestling Association: Andy Kaufman comes to Memphis, Tennessee

 On July 27, 1982, Kaufman and Lawler were guests of David Letterman on Late Night with David Letterman.
 Kaufman still wore a neck brace even though the alleged injury had occurred 5 months before.
 Lawler described the neck brace as a "flea collar" and tensions rose between them until Lawler stood up and slapped the Kaufman out of his chair and off the stage.
 Kaufman unleashed a profanity-laced tirade on Lawler, culminating with Kaufmann throwing a cup of coffee at him.
-Kaufman continued cursing Lawler as he (Kaufmann) stormed out of the studio.
+Kaufman continued cursing Lawler as he (Kaufman) stormed out of the studio.

 The antics of Lawler and Kaufman made the NBC network executives uneasy, believing that the hatred between the two was real and that mayhem could break out at any time.
 Kaufman and Lawler kept claiming that their hatred and actions were real, but they were later revealed to have been a staged "work", as the two were actually friends.
 The truth about it being a work was kept secret for more than 10 years after Kaufman's death until the Emmy nominated documentary A Comedy Salute to Andy Kaufman aired on NBC in 1995.
 In a 1997 interview with the Memphis Flyer, Lawler claimed he had improvised during their first match and the Letterman incident.
 Although officials at St. Francis Hospital stated that Kaufman's neck injuries were real, in his 2002 biography "It's Good to Be the King...Sometimes," Lawler detailed how they came up with the angle and kept it quiet.
 He also said that Kaufman's explosion on Letterman was the comedian's own idea.